 We found that MOG-1-125 embedded in a fluidic lipid environment is recognized by the anti-MOG mAb r8-18C5 and weakly by patients, but far less efficient than MOG in transfected cells.
-Therefore we worked out details of MOG-recognition in transfected cells and found that most patients recognized FL-MOG much better than ED-MOG.
-This is in accordance with a previous report (Waters et al., 2015).
-We went on to dissect the contribution of the intracellular part of MOG for the enhanced recognition of FL-MOG with different truncated variants of MOG and this revealed that the second hydrophobic domain of MOG is crucial for the detection of MOG by patients with MOG-Abs.
+Therefore, we worked out details of MOG recognition in transfected cells and found that most patients recognized FL-MOG much better than ED-MOG.
+This is in accordance with a previous report.30 We went on to dissect the contribution of the intracellular part of MOG for the enhanced recognition of FL-MOG with different truncated variants of MOG and this revealed that the second hydrophobic domain of MOG is crucial for the detection of MOG by patients with MOG-Abs.

-We continued to analyze whether this enhanced recognition of MOG by the intracellular part is based on a specific sequence of MOG or rather based on the overall structure of MOG.
+We continued to analyse whether this enhanced recognition of MOG by the intracellular part is based on a specific sequence of MOG or rather based on the overall structure of MOG.
 While wrapped myelin is found in vertebrates, MOG is found only in mammals.
-We expressed MOG from opossum, the evolutionary most distant animal from whom a MOG-sequence was available in the NCBI database.
-Most patients did not or only weakly recognize MOG from opossum.
-This was expected, since many patients do not even show cross-reactivity to rodent MOG (Mayer et al., 2013; Peschl et al., 2017; Spadaro et al., 2018).
-Importantly, when we constructed a chimeric MOG, with the N-terminal ED part from human MOG and the C-terminal part from opossum MOG, this MOG-construct was recognized as strongly as the full-length human MOG.
-We observed this enhanced recognition of MOG by the second transmembranous domain of MOG in patients who recognize different eptiopes on the extracellular part of MOG.
+We expressed MOG from opossum, the evolutionarily most distant animal from whom a MOG sequence was available in the NCBI database.
+Most patients did not or only weakly recognized MOG from opossum.
+This was expected, since many patients do not even show cross-reactivity to rodent MOG.^{25,26,36} Importantly, when we constructed a chimeric MOG, with the Nterminal ED part from human MOG and the C-terminal part from opossum MOG, this MOG construct was recognized as strongly as the full-length human MOG.
+We observed this enhanced recognition of MOG by the second transmembranous domain of MOG in patients who recognized different epitopes on the extracellular part of MOG (Supplementary Fig. 5).
 This argues that the second hydrophobic domain does not induce the exposure of a specific epitope, but induces an overall structure of MOG that is better recognized by autoantibodies.